-An abdominal aortic aneurysm can develop slowly over the years without having any symptoms.
-Thoracic aortic aneurysms symptoms usually don’t occur until the bulge begins to leak blood, tear, or expand.
+An abdominal aortic aneurysm can develop slowly over the years without causing any symptoms.
+Thoracic aortic aneurysm symptoms usually don’t occur until the bulge begins to leak blood, tear, or expand.
 These symptoms may include a rapid heart rate, chest or upper back pain, nausea and vomiting, hoarseness, and trouble swallowing.

 The larger the aneurysm, the higher the risk of a tear in the artery, which is known as an aortic dissection and can lead to a rupture.
-Both conditions are life threatening.
-Anyone experiencing the symptoms of an aortic dissection or aortic aneurysm should go to the emergency room immediately.
+Both conditions are life-threatening.
+Anyone experiencing the symptoms of an aortic dissection or aortic aneurysm should go to an emergency department immediately.

 An ultrasound uses sound waves to produce images of the abdomen.
 It provides a clear view of the abdominal aorta, the part of the aorta that extends below the diaphragm.
 The images are sent to a computer for analysis by your doctor.

 Doctors at NYU Langone may use duplex ultrasound.
 This imaging test combines traditional ultrasound with Doppler ultrasound, which measures the direction and speed of blood flow.

 Learn more about our research and professional education opportunities.